XavierCHN/fetch-keys/README.md

 ## Description

-this is an easy repo to help you to get the dedicated server key provided by valve dota2 custom games.
+this is a simple repo which aimed to get the dota2 dedicated server key provided by valve

 ## Usage